afreeorange/afreeorange/README.md

-# Hello!

-👋 I am Nikhil
+# Hello 👋   I am Nikhil!

 🌽 I write software for [Granular](https://granular.ag) in the Midwest